pallet-attic/pallet-examples/blank-project/README.md

 The last configuration step is to specify your cloud credentials.

+### ~/.pallet/config.clj

+You can create `~/.pallet/config.clj` to include your cloud credentials.

+    (defpallet
+      :serivces
+        {:aws {:provider "ec2" :identity "key" :credential "secret-key"}
+         :rs  {:provider "cloudservers" :identity "username" :credential "key"}})

 ### ~/.m2/settings.xml

+You can alternatively edit `~/.m2/settings.xml` to include your cloud credentials.
+You will need to add maven-settings to your project dependencies for this to work.
+    [org.apache.maven/maven-settings "2.0.10"]
+The
+[setttings.xml](http://github.com/hugoduncan/pallet-examples/blob/master/blank-project/settings.xml)
-You can edit `~/.m2/settings.xml` to include your cloud credentials.
-The [setttings.xml](http://github.com/hugoduncan/pallet-examples/blob/master/blank-project/settings.xml) file in this projects provides an example of the format.
+file in this projects provides an example of the format.
 If you do not have this file, you can create it from the example.